Search

 Biography

-As a science diplomacy specialist and international affairs analyst, Branislav Pantović focuses on anticipatory governance, emerging technologies, and humanitarian issues.
-He is based in Argentina and originally from Serbia, holding a PhD in International Relations.
-His work focuses on translating evidence into action in complex geopolitical settings and promoting science as a public good through cross-sector collaboration.
+As a science diplomacy specialist and international affairs analyst, Branislav Pantović, originally from Serbia, is based in Argentina and holds a PhD in International Relations.
+His work focuses on translating evidence into action in complex geopolitical settings and on promoting science as a public good through cross-sector international collaboration.

-Previously, as a Science, Technology and Policy Fellow at the Inter-American Institute for Global Change Research (IAI), he participated in and supported regional science-policy dialogues and workshops, collaborating with researchers and government officials across the Americas.
+Previously, he served as Thematic Analyst for International Affairs at the International Committee of the Red Cross (ICRC), conducting open-source monitoring and horizon scanning of AI governance, conflicts, crises, and technology trends to support operations and decision-making.
+As a Science, Technology and Policy Fellow at the Inter-American Institute for Global Change Research (IAI), he participated in and supported regional science-policy dialogues and workshops, collaborating with researchers and government officials across the Americas.
 He also supported the internationalization of higher education at Universidad Nacional de Río Negro (Argentina), with a focus on science.
-Earlier, he worked on science diplomacy and the culture of remembrance, including collaborating with Serbia’s Ministry of Foreign Affairs and presenting at the United Nations headquarters in New York, which inspired his commitment to the field.
+Earlier, as a full-time researcher at the Serbian Academy of Sciences and Arts, he focused on diasporas in international relations, cultural relations, and the culture of remembrance, enabling him to collaborate with Serbia’s Ministry of Foreign Affairs and to serve as secretary of the Serbian state delegation to the United Nations headquarters in New York.

 Awards